-The leathery, dark grey to black carapace is mottled with white spots and marked by five ridges; the plastron is cream to black in colour.
+Its leathery, dark grey to black carapace is mottled with white spots and marked by five ridges, and the plastron is cream to black in colour.
 The leatherback’s body is teardrop-shaped and tapers at the hind end to a blunt point.
 As a result, the shell is very hydrodynamic.

 The largest ever recorded leatherback, an adult male, measured 256.5 cm in length and weighed 916 kg.
-Mature males and females can grow to over 2 metres in length and weigh up to 900 kg, although individuals of this size are rarely seen today.
+Mature males and females today rarely reach a comparable size, on average measuring between 143 and 170 cm curved carapace length and weighing 259-506 kg.
 Leatherbacks mature between 8 and 15 years of age and are estimated to have a life span of around 45 years in the wild, but this is not well documented.

 Leatherback Turtle Biology and Behaviour

 Leatherbacks have a patch of pink skin on the top of their heads.
 Each spot, like our fingerprint, is unique.
-Scientists are not sure about the function of this spot but it might help the turtle sense light or determine where it is geographically.
+Although scientists are not sure about the function of this spot, they think that it might help the turtle sense light or determine where it is geographically.

 Like all marine turtles, leatherbacks do not have teeth.
 Instead, they have two pointed cusps on their upper jaw and one on their lower jaw to help grasp their prey.
 Additionally, the leatherback’s oesophageal tract is lined with sharp, downward pointing spines.
 These are thought to prevent prey from escaping once caught, and to help shred food before it reaches their stomach.

-Unlike other sea turtle species, female leatherback turtles may use different nesting beaches from year to year (though they tend to stay in the same region).
+Unlike other sea turtle species, female leatherbacks may use different nesting beaches from year to year (though they tend to stay in the same region).
 Because of their size, females prefer open-access beaches with a deep-water approach and soft sand.
-Leatherbacks usually nest once every 2 to 3 years and from 6 to 9 times per season.
+Leatherbacks usually nest every two to three years and from six to nine times per season.
 Females leave track marks about 150-200 cm wide, with symmetrical flipper marks and a deep median tail groove.

-Laying a nest takes the female from 1.5 to 2 hours, as she is extremely slow and clumsy on land.
-A clutch consists of an average of 80-100 fertilised eggs, covered by a layer of about 30 smaller, unfertilised eggs.
-Scientists are not sure about the function of these yolkless eggs, but they think that they might prevent sand from falling between the fertile eggs, which allows more oxygen to circulate around them.
+Laying a nest takes the female from 1.5 to two hours, as she is extremely slow and clumsy on land.
+A clutch consists of an average of 61-104 eggs, with 22-46 % smaller, yolk-less and unfertilised eggs.
+Scientists are not sure about the function of these yolk-less eggs, but they think that they might prevent sand from falling between the fertile eggs, which allows more oxygen to circulate around them.
 Incubation takes about 65 days.

-Upon hatching, the baby turtles are around 50-75 mm long and they are black with white along the flipper margins and the ridges down their back.
+Hatching are around 50-75 mm long when born, and they are black with white along the flipper margins and the ridges down their back.

 Leatherback Turtle Diet